California leads "subnational" summit climate push

 SAN FRANCISCO (Reuters) - Regional and state governments despairing of global action to counter climate change banded together on Tuesday at a summit in California, where a challenge to its climate law was just defeated.

-The so-called R20 coalition of dozens of regional and provincial governments, observer nations and advocacy groups aim to use their joint economic heft to create industries and to make "subnational" deals to create low-carbon projects.
+The so-called R20 coalition of some 100 regional, state and provincial governments, observer nations and corporations aim to use their joint economic heft to create industries and to make "subnational" deals to create low-carbon projects.

 Delegates from nearly 200 nations meet in Cancun, Mexico, in December attempting to hammer out the outline of the next global climate change treaty.
 Hopes for a breakthrough are low after last year's failure to reach a deal in Copenhagen, Denmark, but California Governor Arnold Schwarzenegger optimistically saw regions forging ahead anyway.